 How can I declare a conflict of interest?

 If you do not feel comfortable assessing the abstract – for example, if you suspect based on the topic that the author may be known to you personally – please click "Return to the main menu without saving" to select a different abstract.

 Am I required to leave comments?

 Yes – entering comments is a required part of the review process.
 Comments must be a minimum of 30 characters in length.
 The primary job of the reviewer is to give a simple appraisal of the work in accordance with the grading categories.
-Reviewers may also provide constructive criticism (up to 250 words), though this is not required.
+Reviewers are asked to provide constructive criticism when commenting on submissions (up to 250 words).